 photo of the original lighthouse; it was a square skeletal tower

 with lantern and gallery that appears to be twice the listed height

 of the present tower.
-Google has a satellite
+Bing has a satellite

 view suggesting that the present tower is probably built on the

 same piles that supported the original.
 The light guides vessels approaching

 Darwin from the northeast.
 Located at the water's edge on the south